meshery/meshery/docs/pages/project/contributing/contributing-cli.md

 ## Preserving Manually Added Documentation

-`mesheryctl` uses Cobra CLI and GitHub Actions to automate the generation of command documentation.
+`mesheryctl` uses Cobra CLI library and GitHub Actions to automate the generation of command documentation pages.
 On occasion, additional documentation beyond that included in the `mesheryctl` Golang files is ideal to capture and include in the CLI reference pages.
-Contributors are encouraged to add more usage examples, screenshots, video explainers and so forth to any of the CLI reference pages.
+Contributors are encouraged to add more usage examples, screenshots to any of the CLI reference pages.
 To protect any manually added content and ensure it remains intact after regeneration, create a separate Jekyll `include` file.
 Follow file naming scheme outlined below:

 If your mesheryctl docs end like this, add the include tag at the end of the file.
+An example is given below
 {% capture code_content %}Example:

 ## Options inherited from parent commands